anio-software/enkore-private.target-js-factory/README.md

 ### Log Levels

-Log levels are represented, not by a number, but by a string:
+Log levels are represented not by a number but by a string:

 |Name|Description|
 |:---|:---|